dscape/dscape.github.com/_posts/2011-03-13-what-goes-up-cant-come-down.markdown

 But can one prevent this?
 Studies suggest that the most efficient approach is to create independent organizations that operate exclusively in the new emerging markets.
 This way when the old market and new market meet in terms of revenue the independent organization can take over and it's revenue stream can keep the parent organization alive while restructuring happens.
 All without loosing your mainstream market leadership.

 If you have enough money you can do what IBM, Oracle and Google do and buy anything that has a pulse so they never make you fail.

-A final note to some of the smartest people I know:

 When looking at teams/companies that are not making profit or any measurable gain you have to understand that measure and mathematics only takes you so far.
 The only thing that is predictable are the things you already know.
 Innovation, by definition, isn't.